sriprabha/Foodies-List/README.md

-Restaurant-Diary
+Foodie's List
 ================

-An app to save and query your favourite restaurants in a particular location
+A web app to maintain and query favorite restaurants in any location.